 Marina del Rey

 This makes for a secluded little hideaway between Venice and the airport.
 Plenty of apartments overlook the port, granting you views of the selection of yachts belonging to the rich and famous.
-It’s known as one of the safest spots in the country.
+It’s known as one of the safest areas in Los Angeles.
 Just watch your step at night in the marina, as the biggest danger would be falling in the water when you’re not looking where you’re going.
 A friend of ours once did that after one too many margaritas.
 It was amazing.
 (They're fine now.)

 This upmarket neighbourhood has been the setting for numerous melodramatic television series.
 But you already know all about that right?
 Your stay in this haven for the city’s most prominent people is likely to be a little less histrionic than the TV series.
 Wander between the palm trees and gawk at the mansions, before retreating to your Plum home in the privacy of Beverly Hills.

 No, not the New York one; that’d be a hell of a commute for a vacation.
 Manhattan Beach is another affluent neighbourhood by the ocean.
 Utterly serene and quiet, you’ll almost go mad from too much safety.
 Kick a kid’s sand castle.
 Leave your front door open and go to the beach, where you can scatter all your belongings in the sand just for the hell of it.
 (Don’t do any of that.)

 Charming old theatres and trendy health cafés typify Venice Beach, with its long promenade and golden sand.
 Aside from occasional opportunists on the beach, you should be absolutely fine in this golden haven.
 Watch the street performers and get a tattoo or your own caricature by the sand just to shake things up a little.